How Much Does Surrogacy Cost in New York and New Jersey?

 While there is no single, average cost of surrogacy in New York or New Jersey, it is useful to understand the services you’ll be paying for in connection with any surrogacy arrangement.
 If you are working with a surrogacy matching program, they will coordinate most of the required services and provide you with cost estimates for those service providers.
 If you are pursuing the surrogacy process without the assistance of a matching program, you’ll be contracting directly with those providers.
 The fees charged will vary depending on the intended parents’ and surrogate’s specific circumstances and the location where the services will be provided.
 Finally, as you likely know, any fees or expenses incurred by the surrogate in connection with the surrogacy are paid by the intended parents.
 In short, the overall cost of surrogacy will, in large part, be determined by the professionals you hire and by the surrogate’s agreed upon expenses/compensation.

-To learn more about the cost of gestational surrogacy in NJ and the cost of surrogacy in NY you can call one of our surrogacy attorneys and we will provide you with the estimated cost for our legal fees, what services are included in those fees, and what other services you’ll need in connection with your plan.
-You can reach us at 888-962-3001.
+To learn more about the cost of gestational surrogacy in NJ and the cost of surrogacy in NY you can call us and we will provide you with the estimated cost for our legal fees, what services are included in those fees, and what other services you’ll need in connection with your plan.
+You can reach us at 914-779-1050.

 In the meantime, we’ve provided you with some additional information below as to what kind of surrogacy expenses you can expect to pay in connection with your family-building efforts.

-The expenses typically paid on behalf of a surrogate include — but may not be limited to — the following:
+As a practical matter, the typical expenses paid on behalf of a surrogate include — but may not be limited to — the following:

-- Medical expenses associated with: the embryo transfer procedure (including required medications, examinations, testing, and laboratory work); prenatal care; and hospital delivery
+- Medical expenses associated with the embryo transfer procedure (including required medications, examinations, testing, and laboratory work);

 - Vitamins and maternity clothing